 - Data Governance

-- Develop the Data Governance charter
+- Develop the data governance charter

 - Maintain data governance policy, procedure, and process documentation